Baiona, Pontevedra: Economy

 The economy in Baiona is focused on tourism.
 The Parador de Baiona stands out from all the hotels in the village.
 Other activities are retail, subsistence agriculture, coastal fishing and construction.

 Places of interest

 Parador of Baiona.
 Belonging to Paradores (state-owned hotel network), it is a good example of well-preserved history.
-Surrounded by a stone wall, on a small peninsula, the old hotel and restaurant overlooks the entrance of the Rias Baixas and the Cies Islands.
+Surrounded by a stone wall, on a small peninsula, the old hotel and restaurant overlook the entrance of the Rias Baixas and the Cies Islands.

 Monte Real Yacht Club Baiona.
 The yacht club, founded in 1965, is next to the Parador.
 The club is host to international regattas and home to a sailing school, bringing maritime tourists to the city.